dilshod1d/Python_samples/README.md

 This repository contains basic Python/Jupyter  files to  demonstrate the functionality of the Monitor+ API.
 The demos use  some historic European Central bank rates to show some analytic features.

-We will be providing demos in both Pythonb and "R" to get users started.
+We will be providing demos in both Python and "R" to get users started.
 This  repository is used as a test bed to run the demos in Binder.

 ## About Monitor+